wesf90/wp-wf-sections/readme.txt

 To alter these defaults, simply write the code as:

-	new WF_Section('My section');                    // Simple placement with echo new WF_Section('My ad', '300x250');              // Created a section with a pre-filled ad image new WF_Section('My echo section', false, true);  // Doesn't display as an ad, and returns the content instead of echoing it
+	new WF_Section('My section');                    // Simple placement with echo new WF_Section('My ad', '300x250');              // Created a section with a pre-filled ad image.
+Great for wireframing! new WF_Section('My echo section', false, true);  // Doesn't display as an ad, and returns the content instead of echoing it

 To allow even more features, use an array to assign your options (defaults are shown):